FreakC-Foundation/FreakC/README.md

 - It adds additional commands.
 - It has many helpful libraries that Batch should have from the start.
-- It comes with cool features like true functions, while loops, do-while loops and even macros.
+- It comes with cool features like true functions, while loops, do-while loops, floats and even macros.

 ## Tutorials
 <a href=https://github.com/FreakC-Foundation/FreakC/blob/master/TUTORIAL.md>Click here to see tutorials</a>